 Alarmed by the findings from toxicity studies, the EPA announced on December 30, 2009, that PFC's (long-chain perfluorinated chemicals) would be on a "chemicals of concern" list and action plans could prompt restrictions on PFC's and the other three chemicals on the list.

 Although little PFOA can be found in the finished product, the breakdown of the fluorotelomers used on paper products and fabric treatments might explain how more than 90% of all Americans have these hyper-persistent, toxic chemicals in their blood.
 A growing number of researchers believe that fabric-based, stain-resistant coatings, which are ubiquitous, maybe the largest environmental source of this controversial chemical family of PFCs.

 Studies have confirmed a significant association between these chemicals and thyroid disease in women, and early-onset menopause.
 They have also been linked to thyroid cancer, immune system problems, and heart disease.
 Researchers also believe they act as hormone disruptors in the body.

 There are many finishes on the market that claim to provide soil and stain repellants for fabrics.
 Among the more well known are:

 - Crypton Green

-The other three chemicals on the list are polybrominated diphenyl ethers (PBDEs), phthalates and short-chain chlorinated paraffins (SCCPs).
+The other three chemicals on the list are polybrominated diphenyl ethers (PBDEs), phthalates, and short-chain chlorinated paraffin (SCCPs).
 Three of these four chemicals are used in textile processing.)